Best’s 150th Anniversary Tasting

 The occasion?
 One hundred and fifty years ago, on 18 May 1866, Henry Best was granted a license to occupy four blocks of land on which the Concongella winery and vineyards stand today.
 What a remarkable achievement that the Thomson family continues to produce wines from the vines that Henry planted all those years ago, using the same cellars and barrels installed at the winery in the 1870s.

 So it’s this 150-year anniversary of Best’s continual production of fine Great Western wines that Viv Thomson was celebrating.
 At the lunch, Viv led a wine tasting like no other.
 It was a celebration of the combined 150-year history of two families.
-Importantly, it was also acknowledgement of the distinctive wines that have been produced over this prolific period and how each of the respective winemakers have had a role in evolving the brand to make the style of wines that we are proud to put our name to today.
+Importantly, it was also acknowledgement of the distinctive wines that have been produced over this prolific period.
+Looking at how each of the respective winemakers have had a role in evolving the brand.
+Making the style of wines that we are proud to put our name to today.

 Viv returned to the family fold at the winery in the 1960s to discover that Australians had begun to embrace table wines.
 And what a fantastic discovery that was.
 At that time, Victoria boasted 16 wineries.
 Current count goes beyond 800.